paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-031-rural-electrification-and-telephone-service.md

   (C) *Unobligated amounts* — Any amounts in the reserve established for a State for a fiscal year under subparagraph (B) that are not obligated by April 1 of the fiscal year shall be available to the Secretary to make loans and loan guarantees under this section to eligible entities in any State, as determined by the Secretary.

-**(l) Termination of authority** No loan or loan guarantee may be made under this section after September 30, 2018.
+**(k) Termination of authority** No grant, or loan, or loan guarantee may be made under this section after September 30, 2023.

 ### Statutory Notes

-#### References in Text
-The date of enactment of the Food, Conservation, and Energy Act of 2008, referred to in subsec. (j), is the date of enactment of Pub.
-L. 110–246, which was approved June 18, 2008.

 #### Codification
 The authorities provided by each provision of, and each amendment made by, Pub.
 L. 110–246, as in effect on Sept.
 30, 2012, to continue, and the Secretary of Agriculture to carry out the authorities, until the later of Sept.
 30, 2013, or the date specified in the provision of, or amendment made by, Pub.
 L. 110–246, see section 701(a) of Pub.
 L. 112–240, set out in a 1-Year Extension of Agricultural Programs note under [section 8701 of this title](./chapter-113-agricultural-commodity-support-programs.md#section-8701).